 This is a perfect example of taking a gourmet meal that you had while dining out and simplifying it to be made at home with ease.
 It has wonderful earthy flavors and is perfect for fall and winter entertaining.
 I chose the miniature version of ravioli for a more elegant take, but feel free to use the large version.
 For a more robust version try Buitoni brand Wild Mushroom Agnolotti Pasta with Wild Mushrooms which most grocery stores carry.
+I am using White Truffle Oil from Spicewood Food Company and can be ordered on-line at Spicewood.
+For more Truffle Flavor try their Black Truffle Oil.
 Ingredient amounts will serve 6 – 8 as an entrée, depending on appetites and ravioli chosen for the dish.

 1 1/2 lbs. of beef short ribs remove as much fat as possible

 A sprinkle of kosher salt and fresh cracked/ground pepper

 1 tablespoon of white truffle oil or black truffle oil

 1 – 14 oz. can of chicken broth

 1 – 20 oz. package of mini cheese ravioli or ravioli of your choice